cunybpl/nycet_pnp/src/content/calculation_methodologies/pump-motors-energy-consumption.md

 <p class="equation">$OAT'(t) =$ Hourly climate normal outside air temperature from National Weather Service at station closest to site, F</p>
 <p class="equation">$WeeksChillerOn =$ Cooling season (see Equation 5), weeks</p>

-## Resources
+## Further Reading

-For more information on the different types of fans found in AHU systems, please read “Application of Fans in Commercial HVAC Equipment” from the Carrier Corporation: https://www.utcccs-cdn.com/hvac/docs/1001/Public/0F/04-581070-01.pdf
+- For more information on the different types of fans found in AHU systems, please read “Application of Fans in Commercial HVAC Equipment” from the Carrier Corporation: https://www.utcccs-cdn.com/hvac/docs/1001/Public/0F/04-581070-01.pdf

-For more information of the different types of motors that can be used in an AHU retrofit, please read Chapter 7 (starts on page 91) of the Premium Efficiency Motor Selection and Application Guide from the U.S. Department of Energy: https://www.energy.gov/sites/prod/files/2014/04/f15/amo_motors_handbook_web.pdf#page=91
+- For more information of the different types of motors that can be used in an AHU retrofit, please read Chapter 7 (starts on page 91) of the Premium Efficiency Motor Selection and Application Guide from the U.S. Department of Energy: https://www.energy.gov/sites/prod/files/2014/04/f15/amo_motors_handbook_web.pdf#page=91

-For general information on Option A M&V guides, please read section 4.2 (starts on page 23) of “M&V Guidelines: Measurement and Verification for Performance-Based Contracts Version 4.0” from the U.S. Department of Energy: https://www.energy.gov/sites/prod/files/2016/01/f28/mv_guide_4_0.pdf#page=23
+- For general information on Option A M&V guides, please read section 4.2 (starts on page 23) of “M&V Guidelines: Measurement and Verification for Performance-Based Contracts Version 4.0” from the U.S. Department of Energy: https://www.energy.gov/sites/prod/files/2016/01/f28/mv_guide_4_0.pdf#page=23